My Father, by William Drennan

 Who climbed with me the mountain's height,

-And watched my look of dread
+And watched my look of dread delight,

-While rose the glorious orb of
+While rose the glorious orb of light?

 Who from each flower and verdant stalk

-Gathered a honey'd store of
+Gathered a honey’d store of talk,

-And fill'd the long, delightful
+And fill’d the long, delightful walk?

 Not on an insect would he tread,

-Nor strike the stinging-nettle
+Nor strike the stinging-nettle dead—

-Who taught, at once, my heart
+Who taught, at once, my heart and head?

 Who fired my breast with Homer's fame,

-And taught the high heroic
+And taught the high heroic theme

-That nightly flashed upon my
+That nightly flashed upon my dream?

 Who smiled at my supreme desire

-To see the curling smoke
+To see the curling smoke aspire

-Ithaca's domestic fire?
+From Ithaca’s domestic fire?

 Who, with Ulysses, saw me roam,

-High on the raft, amidst the
+High on the raft, amidst the foam,

-head upraised to look for home?
+His head upraised to look for home?

-'What made a barren rock so dear?"
+“What made a barren rock so dear?”

-'My boy, he had a country
+“My boy, he had a country there!”

-And who, then, dropped a
+And who, then, dropped a precious tear?

 Who now, in pale and placid light

-Of memory, gleams upon my
+Of memory, gleams upon my sight,

-Bursting the sepulchre of
+Bursting the sepulchre of night?

 O! teach me still thy Christian plan,

-For practice with thy precept
+For practice with thy precept ran,

 Nor yet desert me, now a man.